23 Applications of the Conservation Laws

 In words: “What mass flow comes into the control volume per unit of time then leaves the control volume in the same time, i.e., no fluid mass accumulates inside the control volume.”

-There is no flow over the walls of the venturi, so what fluid mass flow comes into the mouth of the venturi per unit of time also leaves at the exit of the venturi at the same time.
-If the cross-sectional area variation is relatively moderate, the problem can be simplified significantly with a one-dimensional flow assumption.
-However, further consideration is also needed as to why a flow through a rapidly converging or expanding venturi (or duct) may not be as readily justifiable as a one-dimensional flow problem.
+There is no flow over the walls of the venturi, so what fluid mass flow comes into the mouth of the venturi per unit of time also leaves simultaneously at the venturi’s exit.
+If the cross-sectional area variation is relatively moderate, the problem can be significantly simplified with a one-dimensional flow assumption.
+However, further consideration is also needed as to why a flow through a rapidly converging or expanding venturi (or duct) may not be as readily justifiable as a one-dimensional problem.

 The flow enters the mouth of the venturi of area A_1 with an average velocity V_1, has a velocity V_2 at the throat of area A_2, and velocity V_3 at the exit of area A_3.
 The fluid mass flow coming in is